Taxi Fares Seoul

 Refusing passengers is not uncommon.
 Some drivers will refuse a fare the person is going only a short distance – they would rather keep driving around fare-less for some unfathomable reason.
 You may also be refused because your destination is too far away or in the wrong direction if the driver is going off shift soon or wanting to take a meal break at a certain hour.
 Because of the fear of language problems, drivers will sometimes drive past foreigners trying to hail them.

-As of October 12, taxi drivers who refuse passengers are to be fined W200,000 and be required to take a 40-hour educational program.
+Taxi drivers who refuse passengers are to be fined W200,000 and be required to take a 40-hour educational program.
 The government has also indicated that it is cracking down on taxi drivers who refuse to take passengers going short distances from Gangnam, Hongik and Jongro stations.

 Tipping is neither customary, nor expected, although a ten percent tip might be appropriate for special services.
 Drivers will sometimes insist on giving you the exact change, even when you try to tip him/her.